 They dedicate the Ramanathaswamy Temple to Shiva.
 It’s on the Rameswaram island in Tamil Nadu, India, and is one of the twelve Jyotirlinga temples in this area.
 It is only about 240 Km south of The Sri Ranganathaswamy temple.

 Point 19 is on a ley line running East and West between point 15 and point 20

 19) The Potala Palace

-The site on which the Potala Palace rises is built over an earlier palace of Songtsen Gampo.
+The site on which the Potala Palace rises over an earlier palace of Songtsen Gampo.
 The current site contains two chapels that are part of the original building.
 One is the Phakpa Lhakhang.
 The other temple is called the Chogyel Drupuk.
-This latter houses a recessed cavern identified as Songtsen Gampo’s meditation cave.
+This latter houses an open cavern identified as Songtsen Gampo’s meditation cave.
 This cave dates back even further than known historical records.

 20) The Leshan Giant Buddha

 It is the world’s most enormous stone Buddha statue and the tallest pre-modern-era statue figure measuring 71 meters high or 233 ft high.
 The statue is carved out of a cliff face in the southern part of Sichuan province in China, near Leshan’s city dating to 713 CE, and depicts Maitreya (Pali), a Buddha to come in the future.

 We find points 20, 21, 22 and 24 on a longitude line running north and south through China and Cambodia.